 Another lookalike is Panaeolus papilionaceus, which grows in the same habitat, but can be distinguished by partial veil fragments around the edge of the cap that look frilly or like small teeth.
 This species is considered inedible and does not contain psilocybin.
 Compared to P. cinctulus this mushroom also doesn’t show as obvious a color change depending on its moisture content.

 How To Grow Panaeolus cinctulus

-Like many other Panaeolus species, P. cinctulus are considered a challenge to grow compared to easier to cultivate species like P. cubensis.
-Despite this, dedicated growers have had success growing the mycelium on agar, liquid culture, grain, and PF tek cakes.
+Like many other Panaeolus species, P. cinctulus are considered challenging to grow compared to easier to cultivate species like P. cubensis.
+Despite this, dedicated growers have successfully grown the mycelium on agar, liquid culture, grain, and PF tek cakes.
 Bulk substrates typically include some horse manure or straw to mimic the natural environment where P. cinctulus are typically found.
-Those growing outdoors have had some success adding their spawn to patches rich in manure and straw, to produce seasonal flushes of P. cinctulus.
+Those growing outdoors have had some success adding their spawn to patches rich in manure and straw to produce seasonal flushes of P. cinctulus.